Kenyan logistics startup Sendy raises $20M round backed by Toyota – TechCrunch

-Africa’s logistics startup space has gained another multi-million dollar round with global backing.
+Africa’s logistics startup space has gained another multi-million-dollar round with global backing.

 Kenyan company Sendy — with an on-demand platform that connects clients to drivers and vehicles for goods delivery — has raised a $20 million Series B led by Atlantica Ventures.